Top 5 Government Accounting Exams in India: Syllabus, Pattern, Eligibility

 SSC CGL Exam Pattern

 The SSC CGL for accountants has revised the Combined Graduate Level (CGL) Exam pattern.
-The Exams will be conducted in 2 stages given below.
+The exams for accountants will be conducted in 2 stages given below.

 Tier – II